tensorlayer/TensorLayerX/docs/user/contributing.rst

 How to contribute
 -----------------

-Edit on OpenI
+Edit on Github
 ~~~~~~~~~~~~~~

 As a very easy way of just fixing issues in the documentation, use the
-*Edit on OpenI* link on the top right of a documentation page or the *[source]* link
+*Edit on Github* link on the top right of a documentation page or the *[source]* link
 of an entity in the API reference to open the corresponding source file in
-OpenI, then click the *Edit this file* link to edit the file in your browser
+Github, then click the *Edit this file* link to edit the file in your browser
 and send us a Pull Request.
-All you need for this is a free OpenI account.
+All you need for this is a free Github account.

 For any more substantial changes, please follow the steps below to setup
-TensorLayer for development.
+TensorLayerX for development.

 Documentation